Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `privateEndpoints.service`

+Optional.
 The service (sub-) type to deploy the private endpoint for.
 For example "vault" or "blob".

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.tags`

+Optional.
 Tags to be applied on all resources/resource groups in this deployment.

 - Required: No
 - Type: object

 ### Parameter: `publicNetworkAccess`

+Optional.
 Whether or not public network access is allowed for this resource.
 For security reasons it should be disabled.
 If not specified, it will be disabled by default if private endpoints are set.

 - Required: No
 - Type: string